 This program prepares graduates for entry into a variety of graduate programs.
-The successful student is well prepared to compete successfully for admission to professional schools in medicine, veterinary medicine, pharmacology, and physician assistant programs as well as graduate studies in science and biomedical sciences.
+The successful student is well prepared to compete successfully for admission to professional schools in medicine, veterinary medicine, dentistry, pharmacy, and physician assistant programs as well as graduate studies in biological, biochemical, and biomedical sciences.

-The biomedical sciences program offers individualized attention to students in the program.
+The Biomedical Sciences Program offers individualized attention to students in the program.
 Small classes and personalized guidance by the faculty help each student achieve his or her goals in the biomedical field.
 Students participate in a research course and are encouraged to be involved in research within biomedical sciences.